How we can help you to evaluate your policy

 You can nominate the participants you feel will get the most out of the day, perhaps a programme team within a local authority, or officers from different departments, or pulling in colleagues from LEPs, Combined Authorities or delivery partners.
+We usually have a mix of programme and policy officers, delivery partners, senior strategic decision makers, and procurement officers.
 We can focus content on a single programme or policy area quite intensively or talk across the spectrum of local growth policies.
 We will come to your area, provide trainers and materials.
 We will ask you to provide a room and light refreshments and to coordinate participants.

 We can adapt the focus of the training day to the particular interests of the group attending but in general the day will cover the following areas in an interactive and participative way:

 - an introduction to evaluation and why it is important;

 - key points from the evidence reviews about best policies for local growth (broadly broken down into a focus on people, business and place) - and collaborative work with participants to translate some of those findings to their own local context;